kailanwyatt/ultimatemember/README.md

 - SEO optimized
 - Developer friendly with dozens of actions and filters
 - Multi-site compatibility
-- Multilingual compatability
+- Multilingual compatibility
 - Mandrill compatibility

-Read about all of the plugin's features at [Ultimate Member](https://ultimatemember.com/)
+Read about all of the plugin's features at [Ultimate Member](https://ultimatemember.com/).

 Installation
 ======================
-1. Download and extract the plugin, and copy the plugin folder into your wp-content/plugins directory.
+1. Download and extract the plugin.
+2. Copy the plugin folder into your wp-content/plugins directory.
-2. Activate the plugin
+3. Activate the plugin.
-3. That's it.
-Go to Ultimate Member > Settings to customize plugin options
+4. That's it.
+Go to Ultimate Member > Settings to customize plugin options.
-4. For more details, please visit the official [Documentation](https://ultimatemember.com/docs/) page.
+5. For more details, please visit the official [Documentation](https://ultimatemember.com/docs/) page.

 Documentation & Support
 ======================
 Got a problem or need help with Ultimate Member?
 Head over to our [documentation](http://docs.ultimatemember.com/) and perform a search of the knowledge base.
-If you can’t find a solution to your issue then you can create a [support ticket](https://ultimatemember.com/support-contact/).
+If you can’t find a solution to your issue then you can create a [paid support ticket](https://ultimatemember.com/support-contact/) or [free support ticket](https://wordpress.org/support/plugin/ultimate-member)

 License